 Visiting the Magic Kingdom for the first time as an adult is a very different experience from visiting with a child.
 Whether you’re in it for the thrills, the nostalgia, the food, or a combination of all three—seeing the park without the pressure of making a kiddo happy is quite fun.

-We’re going to start off by telling you the must-do experiences: the Monorail, Main Street, U.S.A, the Haunted Mansion and the Momemto Mori gift shop next door, Space Mountain, Splash Mountain, Mickey’s Philharmagic, the Festival of Fantasy Parade, and the Happily Ever After fireworks.
+We’re going to start off by telling you the must-do experiences: the Monorail, Main Street, U.S.A, the Haunted Mansion and the Momento Mori gift shop next door, Space Mountain, Tiana’s Bayou Adventure, Mickey’s Philharmagic, the parade, and fireworks.
 You must also try a Mickey Bar (a Mickey Ice Cream Sandwich is a suitable substitute) and a bucket of Disney popcorn.

-Now on with our recommendations for a first time visit to Magic Kingdom without kids.
+Now, let’s move on to our recommendations for a first-time visit to Magic Kingdom without kids.

 If you’re a morning person, definitely get to the park at rope drop (when it opens).
 You’ll be able to explore and take photos without a lot of other guests in your way.
 You’ll also experience an hour or two of shorter lines.

-If you’re not a morning person, acquaint yourself with the FastPass system.
+If you’re not a morning person, acquaint yourself with the Lightning Lane system.
 You’ll save yourself hours of time.

-Thrill ride seekers will want to experience the Seven Dwarfs Mine Train and all three “mountain” attractions (that’s Space Mountain, Splash Mountain, and Big Thunder Mountain).
+Thrill ride seekers will want to experience the Seven Dwarfs Mine Train and all three “mountain” attractions (that’s Space Mountain, Tiana’s Bayou Adventure, and Big Thunder Mountain).

 Those visiting for the classic Disney experience will enjoy Haunted Mansion, Jungle Cruise, Walt Disney World Railroad, “it’s a small world”, Dumbo, Peter Pan’s Flight, People Mover, Carousel of Progress, Pirates of the Caribbean, and Hall of Presidents.
 All attractions are connected intimately to Walt.